 Alas, whatever claim "The Rocket" may have on such an exalted title is clouded by suspicions that he used performance-enhancing drugs.
 When those suspicions came to light in the Mitchell Report in 2007, Clemens took the otherwise unprecedented step of challenging the findings via a Congressional hearing.
 He nearly painted himself into a legal corner and was subject to a high-profile trial for six counts of perjury, obstruction of justice and making false statements to Congress.
 After a mistrial in 2011, he was acquitted on all counts the following year.
-Despite the verdicts, the specter of PEDs won't leave Clemens' case anytime soon, in part because his legal worries aren’t over, even given that in March 2015, he settled the defamation lawsuit filed by former personal trainer Brian McNamee for an unspecified amount.
+But despite the verdicts, the specter of PEDs won't leave Clemens' case anytime soon, even given that in March 2015, he settled the defamation lawsuit filed by former personal trainer Brian McNamee for an unspecified amount.

-On a Hall of Fame ballot laden with hitters connected to PEDs—most prominently Barry Bonds, Mark McGwire and Sammy Sosa—it's worth remembering that the chemical arms race involved pitchers as well, leveling the playing field a lot more than some critics of the aforementioned sluggers would admit.
-The voters certainly haven’t forgotten that when it comes to Clemens, who debuted at 37.6% of the vote in 2013, dropped a couple of points the following year and rebounded to 37.5% in '15—exactly half of the support he needs for election.
-He's waited his turn behind 2014–15 honorees Johnson, Maddux, Martinez, Tom Glavine and John Smoltz, but with his eligibility period shortened to 10 years, it’s entirely possible his case will wind up in front of the Expansion Era committee.
+Amid the ongoing Hall of Fame-related debates over hitters connected to PEDs—most prominently Barry Bonds, Mark McGwire and Sammy Sosa—it's worth remembering that the chemical arms race involved pitchers as well, leveling the playing field a lot more than some critics of the aforementioned sluggers would admit.
+The voters certainly haven’t forgotten that when it comes to Clemens, who debuted at 37.6% of the vote in 2013.
+Only last year did he advance significantly, to 45.2%; it appears he benefited a lot from the Hall’s purge of voters more than 10 years removed from covering the game.

 Avg.
 HOF SP